jonathas/ionic2-alura/README.md

-# Alura - Ionic 2 course part 1: Mobile Hybrid Applications Even More Powerful
+# Alura - Ionic 2 course: Mobile Hybrid Applications Even More Powerful

 This is the code that I've developed following the course.
 I've made some changes in the original one.